jballas/120-work/hw-11/readme.md

 ### Embracing the Class

 Over the last few weeks I had a typically workflow.
-When I start coding I first create the simple shapes and movement.
-I want to make sure I'm going to get them to display and to do what I wanted.
+When I start coding I first create the simple shapes and movement I want, to make sure I'm going to get them to display and to do what I want.
 Then I would add in variables, then recently I converted these into functions.
 This week I started off the same, but I  realized I was making more work for myself.
 Instead, I dived straight into the Class and attributes.

 As a result, I felt like was mimicking Dr. Musick's code a lot more.
 I wasn't figuring out how to make the Array; I was just changing the names of it from dudes to bucket.
 I was copying the `for()` loops in `setup()` and `draw()` with my variables.
 Then I put in an `.frame()` because that's how I would call the specific methods I was creating for my popcorn.